wsbctechnicalblog/wsbctechnicalblog.github.io/content/redundant-tests.md

 ## Analysis

 In the above simple exercise, we have delivered a solid design guided by 6 micro tests.
-When we gat all 6 tests to pass, we ran mutation testing and got additional confidence boost when no mutants have survived.
+When we got all 6 tests to pass, we ran mutation testing and got additional confidence boost when no mutants have survived.
 We were assured that our solution is now placed on solid ground.

 However, just because we have a complete and solid solution doesn’t mean it is engineered properly.
 We demonstrated the shoddy engineering by removing some tests and seeing that despite the tests not being present, no mutants survived the execution of the mutation testing.